bet-no-loss/bet-no-loss/README.md

 Each winner can then withdraw his/her interests proportionally to his/her initial stake.
 Each player can also withdraw his/her stake.

-## Features

-- Sport event betting game
-- No-loss: Players can withdraw their bet whatever (whether they win or loose)
-- Winners rewards comes from part of the accrued interests invested in DeFi (pro-rated)
-- Ethereum Blockchain based

 ## Links